Misterhex/gomg/README.md

 # gomg
-This project was created as an attempt for me to pick up Go.

-## Overview
 This is a web scrapper that scrap a particular manga site for all of its content and re-serving them at my own domain.

 1. walking through the links,